streampipes/streampipes-docs/docs/faq-common-problems.md

 **Problem:** StreamPipes does not work with Windows 10.

 **Solution:** You should use docker containers.
 Go to the docker settings on our taks bar and select 'Switch to Docker containers'.

+## Configurations are not deleted
+**Problem:** The configurations are not deleted from the host system.
+Even after manually removing the 'config/' folder StreamPipes settings are note deleted.
+Also the Consul settings are still there.

+**Solution:** Probably Docker did not mount a volume in the 'config/' folder.
+You must delete the anonymous docker volumes manually.
+See in docker [documentation](https://docs.docker.com/engine/reference/commandline/volume_rm/).

+## Docker Network already used
+**Problem:** When starting StreamPipes the error message: "Creating network 'streampipes-cli_spnet' with driver 'bridge' Pool overlaps with other one on this address space" is shown.

+**Solution:** Delete old networks for example with "docker network prune".

 ## Help us to improve StreamPipes and this documentation
 Help us to improve this section.